Naturalism (philosophy): Robert T. Pennock

 Robert T. Pennock states that as supernatural agents and powers "are above and beyond the natural world and its agents and powers" and "are not constrained by natural laws", only logical impossibilities constrain what a supernatural agent cannot do.
 He says: "If we could apply natural knowledge to understand supernatural powers, then, by definition, they would not be supernatural."
 As the supernatural is necessarily a mystery to us, it can provide no grounds on which one can judge scientific models.
 "Experimentation requires observation and control of the variables....
 But by definition we have no control over supernatural entities or forces."
 Science does not deal with meanings; the closed system of scientific reasoning cannot be used to define itself.
 Allowing science to appeal to untestable supernatural powers would make the scientist's task meaningless, undermine the discipline that allows science to make progress, and "would be as profoundly unsatisfying as the ancient Greek playwright's reliance upon the deus ex machina to extract his hero from a difficult predicament."

 Naturalism of this sort says nothing about the existence or nonexistence of the supernatural, which by this definition is beyond natural testing.
 As a practical consideration, the rejection of supernatural explanations would merely be pragmatic, thus it would nonetheless be possible for an ontological supernaturalist to espouse and practice methodological naturalism.
 For example, scientists may believe in God while practicing methodological naturalism in their scientific work.
 This position does not preclude knowledge that is somehow connected to the supernatural.
 Generally however, anything that one can examine and explain scientifically would not be supernatural, simply by definition.

-Criticism

-Applicability of mathematics to the material universe

-The late philosopher of mathematics Mark Steiner has written extensively on this matter and acknowledges that the applicability of mathematics constitutes "a challenge to the entrenched dogma of naturalism."
+Mousavirad

+Seyyed Jaaber Mousavirad distinguishes between epistemological and methodological naturalism.
+While he accepts that knowledge is not limited to sense perception and experimentation, he views methodological naturalism as a practical convention for pursuing universal science.
+Referring to Michael Ruse’s claim that science must exclude references to God, Mousavirad challenges the implication that empirical methods are the only valid path to knowledge.
+He argues that although natural sciences, by consensus, rely solely on sensory and empirical data, they cannot assert that empirical knowledge is the only form of factual knowledge.
+Natural science can report only on what is observable; it must remain neutral regarding metaphysical influences.
+Thus, while methodological naturalism is valid as a shared scientific approach, it cannot justify or refute knowledge from non-empirical source.